-Provisions specific to the Commonwealth's majority ownership in us are contained in a schedule to the constitution.
+Provisions specific to the Commonwealth's majority ownership in us will be removed from the main body of the constitution and placed in a schedule.
 These include provisions:

-- requiring the Commonwealth to be present as a shareholder in order for the quorum of a meeting to be valid; - regarding Commonwealth representation at shareholder meetings; and - requiring the Board to consult the relevant Commonwealth Minister before appointing a casual vacancy or an additional director to the Board.
+- requiring the Commonwealth to be present as a member of quorum in order for a meeting to be valid; - · regarding Commonwealth representation at member meetings; and

+• requiring the Board to consult the relevant Commonwealth Minister before appointing a casual vacancy or an additional director to the Board.

-The provisions of this schedule fell away once the Commonwealth ceased to hold 50% or more of the shares in Telstra which occurred on 24 November 2006.
+The provisions of this schedule will fall away once the Commonwealth ceases to hold 50% or more of the shares in Telstra (upon completion of the Global Offering).